5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 # Gigabyte Z490 Vision G Intel I225-V fix for macOS Monterey

-> **Disclaimer**: This fix requires flashing a custom EEPROM onto the Intel I225-V controller.
+> **Disclaimer**: This fix requires flashing a custom EEPROM onto the Intel(r) I225-V Ethernet Controller.
 I am not responsible for any hardware failures that might occur during the process – execute the following guide at your own risk!

 ## About
-On the Z490 Vision G (and possibly other Gigabyte mainboards), the Intel I225-V 2.5 Gbit Ethernet Controller stopped working soon after the first betas of macOS Monterey were released.
-Several workarounds were tried to fix it: assigning manual network addresses, replacing network kexts of previously working builds, overwriting newer ones, which requires a special tool and can corrupt macOS, leaving it in an unbootable state.
+On the Z490 Vision G (and possibly other Gigabyte mainboards), the I225-V stopped working soon after the first betas of macOS Monterey were released.
+Several workarounds were tried to fix it: like assigning manual network addresses or replacing network kexts of previously working builds, overwriting newer ones, which requires a special tool and can corrupt macOS, leaving it in an unbootable state.
+There's a long thread about the issue on [insanelymac](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/).

 Until now, the only reliable option was to just buy a third party network card supported by macOS 12.